 Getting involved in a community group is an excellent way to combat loneliness and support those in need.
 Research shows that community service promotes social connectedness and reduces loneliness among older adults.

 Participating in volunteer and social programs can help to boost your mood, give you a sense of purpose and meet like-minded people.
 We know that performing random acts of kindness can promote healthy aging, boost happiness and improve relationships.
 Even starting small, with picking up litter at the local park or contributing to a community garden, can have a positive impact on your mental and emotional health.

 Do you have a hobby that brings you joy?
 Perhaps it’s reading, working in the yard, listening to music or painting — these activities can serve as an emotional outlet, giving you a sense of happiness and connection.

 Studies indicate that enjoyable leisure activities are associated with psychosocial and physical health and well-being.
-So during times of social distancing and isolation, we can fight pervasive loneliness by honing in on the activities that bring us joy and positivity.
+So during times of isolation, we can fight pervasive loneliness by honing in on the activities that bring us joy and positivity.